MicrosoftDocs/minecraft-creator/creator/TestDocs/GameTestBuildYourFirstGameTest.md

 Some things to observe in this test function:

-- You can use the `spawn` method to create new Mobs in your test
+- You can use the `spawn` method to create new Mobs in your test.
-- Note that coordinates are relative to within your .MCStructure
+- Coordinates used in APIs like spawn are relative to within your .MCStructure.
 - `assert` functions cause code execution to stop if the conditions described in the method are not true.
 Here, utilizing a helper function, this code asserts that a chicken entity is no longer in the structure.
 If one is found within any of the blocks in the structure, that `assert` code will throw an error.
 But if no chicken is found, we make our way to the test.succeed line of code, and the test passes.

 The full JavaScript StarterTests.js file looks like: